 In most cases, courses used to satisfy the MCCCD Associate in Arts will apply to general university graduation requirements of the majors that align with the Associate in Arts degree; however, students need to be aware of any specific requirements of their intended major at the university to be sure they select courses that will meet them.
-Information regarding the articulation of the Associate in Arts with majors at the Arizona public universities can be accessed via the following website: aztransfer.com l.
-MCCCD General Education 35-47 AGEC-A 35-41
+Information regarding the articulation of the Associate in Arts with majors at the Arizona public universities can be accessed via the following website: https://aztransfer.com.